jaceguaidemagalhaes/Big-Data---Project-1/README.md

 ## Project Description

-Project 1 is a Scala console appliction that retrieves data using Hive and MapReduce.
+Project 1 is a Scala console application that manipulates data using Hive and MapReduce.
 It's a data analyser that use the dataset "tobycrabtree/nfl-scores-and-betting-datatobycrabtree" from Kaggle.com using Kaggle API.

-Data is sanitized to correct some errors and structures in a database with the metadata in a local file and the tables in the HDFS structure.
+Data is sanitized to correct some errors and structures, inserted in a database with the metadata in a local file, and the tables in the HDFS structure.

-The Analyses run over NFL games from 1966 to 2021 and provided queries the user can interact defining specific queries' critereas.
+The analyses are over NFL games data from 1966 to 2021, and iteractive queries to the user.
 The available queries are:

 1 – How playing at Home or Away relates to games’ winners during regular season?